-Tom was raised in an Italian family; he used to make wine with his grandfather (who immigrated to the USA from Italy, eventually winding up in Detroit).
+He was raised in an Italian family and used to make wine with his grandfather Vincenzo (who immigrated to the USA from Italy, eventually settling in Detroit).
 Later Tom began collecting wine and over the years has amassed a fairly large cellar.
 His passion and enjoyment of fine wine ultimately took the “next step” when he purchased the land for what would become Celani Family Vineyards.
-Tom discovered this property during trips to the Napa Valley while working on developing a casino to the north of the valley.
+Tom discovered this property during trips to the Napa Valley while working on developing a casino north of the valley.

 The location is ideal – within a several minute drive of the Napa city limits yet is located in the country.
 Nearby winery neighbors to the north include Monticello Vineyards, Andretti Winery and Lewis Cellars.

-The winery focuses on limited production, premium wines from the estate vineyard as well fruit from other southern Napa vineyards.
+The winery focuses on limited production, premium wines from the estate vineyard as well fruit from other southern Napa Valley vineyards.
 Winemaker Mark Herold has made every vintage since their first release.
 Mark is the co-founder of the popular Merus Wines (he is no longer involved with Merus) and founder of Mark Herold Wines (he maintains a tasting room in downtown Napa).
 Mark has long favored the moderate influences of the nearby Coombsville region for his red varietals and this is where Celani sources their Cabernet Sauvignon from.

 Originally Tom wanted to bud over his Merlot to Cabernet Sauvignon but Mark talked him out of it (perhaps not an easy decision at the time as the movie Sideways had been released only a year before they purchased the property).
 The Robusto Reserve is a limited production Merlot produced each year from the estate.
 Today there is still no Cabernet Sauvignon on the property – 17 acres are under vine including Merlot, Cabernet Franc and Chardonnay.

 For several years Celani Family Vineyards sourced their Chardonnay from the Hudson Vineyard in Napa’s Carneros district and also from a historic vineyard in Sonoma County.
-Starting in 2018 they again began producing Chardonnay from the estate vineyard.
+Starting in 2018 they again began producing Chardonnay from their own vineyard.
 During our first visit to the property we tried the 2008 Celani Family Vineyards Chardonnay; this wine is delightful entirely by itself.
 It did not go through secondary fermentation – offers a rounded mouth feel and carries good weight and structure.
 This weight in part comes from ‘battonage’ where the lees (sediments) were stirred in barrel for a number of months as the wine aged.
 This also helps contribute to the rich golden color.
 Pleasing mineralities show on the nose complemented by various tropical aromas including pineapple.
 Notes of citrus, more orange than lemon and some of the tropical components found on the nose are also on the palate.
 The finish is clean and lingers for some time.